Where to Stay in Sayulita: Surfer Shacks to Luxe Hideaways in Mexico's Bohemian Beach Haven

 Sayulita’s famous hills – particularly Nanzal Hill and the aptly named Gringo Hill – host the town’s most photogenic accommodations.
 These elevated enclaves feature luxury villas and vacation rentals ($300-600/night) where infinity pools seem to merge with ocean horizons.
 Properties like Casa Ola Grande and Villa Sayulita Dream offer architecture magazines’ worth of design inspiration alongside views extending miles down the coastline.

 The hillside equation involves a simple trade: cardiovascular exercise for visual reward.
 Most properties require a 10-15 minute uphill trek from town, navigating inclines equivalent to scaling 4-6 flights of stairs.
-Taxi service ($5-8 per ride) offers a tempting alternative after dinner, though drivers occasionally balk at the steepest ascents during rainy season.
+Taxi service ($5-8 per ride) offers a tempting alternative after dinner, though drivers occasionally balk at the steepest ascents during rainy season – similar to the transportation dynamics you’ll encounter when exploring the best things to do in Puerto Vallarta during the same trip.
 The daily climb becomes either a dreaded obligation or welcome digestive aid, depending entirely on one’s perspective and previous taco consumption.

 Beyond dramatic vistas, hillside accommodations typically offer significantly more space and privacy than their in-town counterparts.
 Most feature private pools, separate living areas, and outdoor spaces designed for maximum view appreciation.
 Like Big Sur’s exclusive accommodations, Sayulita’s hillside properties price their panoramas accordingly – though at roughly half what you’d pay for comparable views along California’s coast.
 The silence factor alone justifies the premium, with only distant rooster crows and occasional monkey howls replacing the town’s constant soundtrack.